SriDev2516/aws_solution_sa_notes/2-deep-dive/cli.md

 - AWS Policy generator: https://awspolicygen.s3.amazonaws.com/policygen.html
 - AWS Policy simulator: https://policysim.aws.amazon.com/

+## IAM Group

+- An IAM group is a collection of IAM users.
+- You can use groups to specify permissions for a collection of users, which can make those permissions easier to manage for those users.

 ## EC2 Instance Metadata

 - It allows EC2 instance to "lear about themselves" without using an IAM Role